JuliaLang/julia/doc/src/manual/performance-tips.md

 g_vararg(x::Vararg{Int, N}) where {N} = tuple(x...)
 ```

-This will also specialize, and is useful when the arguments are not all of the same type:
+One only needs to introduce a single type parameter to force specialization, even if the other types are unconstrained.
+For example, this will also specialize, and is useful when the arguments are not all of the same type:
 ```julia
 h_vararg(x::Vararg{Any, N}) where {N} = tuple(x...)
 ```